Discovering Africa Safaris- Southern African Scuba Safaris

 Early breakfast because we want to catch the animals coming out to feed on our visit to Hluhluwe/Umfolozi National Park.
 96,000 hectares (235,000 acres) of hills, rivers, Acacia Bush and Savannah with every species of animal that ever lived in this area (but is not extinct ! ) Lions, Elephants, Rhinos (Black and White), Hippos, Crocodiles, Leopards, Bufflalo,all the antelope, Hyena, Zebra- even 3 different species of Dung Beetle if that is your bag !!

-After our 'Big 5' visit, we will take a leasurely drive to Sodwana Bay on the Zululand coast.
+After our 'Big 5' visit, we will take a leasurely drive to Sodwana Bay on the Zululand coast where we will overnight.

 Day 4 Tuesday